JustFly1984/react-google-maps-api/README.md

 - Supports async React (StrictMode complient)
 - Removes lodash dependency => smaller bundle size

 ## Examples:

 Examples can be found in two places:

+1. [Official docs](https://react-google-maps-api.netlify.com) (powered by [docz](https://github.com/pedronauck/docz)).
+See the [docs](https://github.com/JustFly1984/react-google-maps-api/tree/master/src/docs) folder
-1. A Gatsby app including some examples.
+2. A Gatsby app including some examples.
 See the [examples](https://github.com/JustFly1984/react-google-maps-api/tree/master/examples/react-google-maps-api-gatsby/src/examples) folder
-2. Official docs (powered by [docz](https://github.com/pedronauck/docz)).
-See the [docs](https://github.com/JustFly1984/react-google-maps-api/tree/master/src/docs) folder

 > Using the examples requires you to generate a google maps api key.
 For instructions on how to do that please see the following [guide](https://developers.google.com/maps/documentation/embed/get-api-key)

 ## Contribute: